jonnonz1/nz-statute-book/acts/public/1989/sale-of-liquor-act-1989.md

 The licensee of any licensed premises shall not be responsible for any offence against this Act committed by any manager of those premises except where the licensee is a party to the offence.

 ### 182 Offences to be punishable on summary conviction
-Every offence against this Act shall be punishable on summary conviction.
+[Repealed]

 ### 183 Court may order forfeiture in certain cases
 On the conviction of any person of an offence against this Act, the court may declare any liquor found in the possession of the offender or on the premises where the offence occurred, together with the containers and packages containing the liquor, to be forfeited to the Crown.

 ### 184 Notice of prosecution or conviction of managers and licensees
-(1) Any person who lays an information for an offence against this Act against a manager of any licensed premises shall send a copy of the information to the licensee.
+(1) Any person who files a charging document in respect of an offence against this Act against a manager of any licensed premises must send a copy of the charging document to the licensee.
 (2) On the conviction of any manager of any licensed premises of an offence against this Act, the Registrar of the court by which the conviction is entered shall send a notice of the conviction, together with any recommendation made by the court in respect of the manager's certificate, to—
   (a) the licensee; and
   (b) the Secretary of the Licensing Authority.